tsackton/taelgarverse/docs/primary-sources/story-about-halfling-merchants.md

 ---
+headerVersion: 2023.11.25
 tags: [source]
+name: A Story about Halfling Merchants
-title: Story about Halfling Merchants
+title: A Story about Halfling Merchants
 ---
+# A Story About Halfling Merchants

 Imagine you are a glassmaker in Tyrwingha.
 Your glassware is popular, and you have regular contact with a Tyrwinghan factor to sell 500 wineglasses a season for a steady price.
 It is a decent living, but you aren't going to be rich from this trade.